“Cool, calm and collected: a boutique retreat within the fascinating Unesco-listed Galle Fort”

 - Browse the small boutiques which are springing up around Galle Fort: Start at AA Ibrahim's for unusual necklaces, belt buckles and made-to-order rings; move on to Mimimango for Indian clothes and shoes; and try Elephant House for homeware and cards

 - If you want to spend some time by the beach, head to Unawatuna (4km from Galle) for sundowners on the sand or visit trendy Weijia to socialise with eccentric expats

 - Book an in-suite Swedish or Ayurvedic massage or work your way through the library while lazing in the hammock

 Children are very welcome by prior arrangement.
 There are no accommodation charges for children under 12 years old sharing a room with their parents, which can provide considerable savings.

-The Headmaster's Suite has day beds which are comfortable for two children.
-Futons or mattress beds can be supplied in all other rooms; the large Prefect's Suite is most suitable for this.
+The Headmaster's Suite (Deluxe Room) has daybeds which are comfortable for 2=two children.
+Futons or mattress beds can be supplied in all other rooms; the large Prefect's Suite (Deluxe Room) is most suitable for this.

 Babysitting is available by arrangement.